How to Date a Schrade Knife

 Old Timer knives are marked with “OT” on the blade.
 The Oldtimer was made of a carbon steel blade and was manufactured from around 1956 to around 2002.

-See also: How To Date A Buck Knife?
-All You Need to Know About The Symbols, Dots & Stamps
+See also: How To Date A Ka-Bar Knife?

 Looking At The Knife’s Tang Stamp or Logo